curl/everything-curl/usingcurl-downloads.md

 downloads.
 If you want curl to download any subresources as well, you need to pass those URLs to curl and ask it to get those, just like any other URLs.

+Clients also differ in how they send their requests, and some aspects of a requests for a resource includes for example format perferences, asking for compressed data or just telling the server from which previous page we're "coming from". curl's requests will differ a little or a lot from how your browser sends its requests.

 #### Server differences

 TBD